 - Traveling Resource and Information Library Service (TRAILS)

-- TRAILS Library (Link to PDF)
+- TRAILS Library

 - WV Clearance for Access: Registry & Employment Screening is administered by the Department of Health & Human Resources and the WV State Police Criminal Investigation Bureau (CIB) in consultation with the Centers for Medicare & Medicaid Services (CMS), the Department of Justice (DOJ), and the Federal Bureau of Investigation (FBI).